Beacroxx/btop/README.md

 # NOTE
 This is an unofficial mod which uses `ryzen_smu` to get the CPU power and has a nicer GPU summary.
 It currently only works on AMD systems.
-Nvidia GPU not tested.

 You are required to:
 - Create the group `ryzen_smu`